Nomi Ruiz

 Nomi Ruiz is an American singer, songwriter, actress, essayist, DJ and producer, who is known for her work as Jessica 6.
 She is also known for voicing Tabi Ramirez in Primos.

 Early life

-Nomi Ruiz was born in 1986 in the Brooklyn borough of New York City.
+Ruiz was born in 1986 in the Brooklyn borough of New York City.
 Her parents are of Puerto Rican descent.

 Career

 Lost in Lust

 In 2005, Ruiz released her debut album Lost in Lust on her own independent label Park Side Records.
 The album is a song-oriented downbeat electronic album steeped in the grittier ends of early-1990s hip-hop and R&B production.
 After its release, she toured with CocoRosie, Debbie Harry and Antony & The Johnsons as part of their "Turning" project and Turning.